Get The Help You Need (504) 586-5200

 February 8th, 2016

-On behalf of David Bowling of The Bowling Christiansen Law Firm, A Professional Law Corporation posted in spinal cord injury on Monday, February 8, 2016.
+On behalf of David Bowling of The Bowling Law Firm, A Professional Law Corporation posted in spinal cord injury on Monday, February 8, 2016.

 According to Mayo Clinic, car accidents are responsible for approximately 35 percent of all new spinal cord injuries in the United States.
 Medical malpractice also causes a significant portion of these injuries.